 Curriculum - Spring Term

 We will use a variety of non-fiction texts about castles, knights and towers.
 When we are finding out about knights the children will write a ‘Wanted’ poster for a brave knight.
-They will also be looking at non-chronological reports and writing fact files about castles.
+They will also be looking at non-chronological reports and writing fact files about castles and tunnels.

 Our Towers, Tunnels and Turrets topic is very exciting for year 2.
-They will learn lots of facts about castles and knights, including the history of castles and what they were used for.
-When finding out about knights they will design their own shield and learn to write like a knight.
-During this part of the topic the children read the story of Rapunzel and act out the story.
+The children learn lots of facts about castles and knights, including the history of castles and how and why they changed over time.
+When finding out about knights they design their own shield and learn to write like a knight.
+They also design and make their own castle using recycled materials.
+They add turrets and other key features of a castle, a secret passageway and think about how to make it strong and robust.
+During this part of the topic the children read the story of Rapunzel and read newspaper reports detailing Rapunzel’s escape.

 We also look at famous bridges and towers around the world.
 They then improve their map skills by placing each famous landmark on the country where it belongs.
-The children will also enjoy building their own bridges using marshmallows and spaghetti!
+The children also enjoy building their own bridges using marshmallows and spaghetti!!

 Click on the link at the bottom of this page to see our Knowledge Organiser!

 Our science focus this term will be ‘Uses of Everyday Materials’.
 In this unit children will learn about the uses of everyday materials including wood, plastic, metal, glass, brick, paper and cardboard.
 Children will then go on to compare the suitability of different everyday materials for different purposes.
 They will investigate how objects made of some everyday materials can change shape and how the recycling process is able to reuse some everyday materials numerous times.
 Children will scientifically identify the uses of everyday materials in the local area.